Replica of a Chinese junk, similar to those that brought the Hui'an Hokkien people from Fujian Province to faraway Nanyang

 The immigrants of Wave 2 experienced a period of isolation, when they were completely cut off from contact with China.
 As many of them were part of the resistance force against the Manchu invaders, returning to a Manchu-controlled China would spell certain death.
-During this period, they began to incorporate loanwords into their language.
+During this period, they began to incorporate local words into their language, and local spices and ingredients into their cooking.
 Most of these loanwords are derived from Malay and also include words borrowed by Malay from Portuguese and other languages.
 (The Penang Hokkien-English Dictionary

 lists out many of these loanwords found today in Penang Hokkien.)